Agnes Marion Macalpine Leny1

 Last Edited=3 Sep 2011

-Lt.-Col. Sir Walter Johnstone Halsey, 2nd Bt. was born on 1 June 1868 at St. George Hanover Square, London, England.1 He was the son of Rt.
+Lt.-Col. Sir Walter Johnstone Halsey, 2nd Bt. was born on 1 June 1868 at St. George Hanover Square, London, EnglandG.1 He was the son of Rt.
 Hon.
-Sir Thomas Frederick Halsey, 1st Bt. and Mary Julia Wells.2 He was baptised on 17 July 1868 at Great Gaddesdon, Hertfordshire, England.1 He married Agnes Marion Macalpine Leny, daughter of William Macalpine Leny and Agnes Louisa Georgina Long, on 28 July 1896 at Norton Sub Hamden, Somerset, England.1 He died on 2 September 1950 at age 82 at Hemel Hempstead, Hertfordshire, England.1
+Sir Thomas Frederick Halsey, 1st Bt. and Mary Julia Wells.2 He was baptised on 17 July 1868 at Great Gaddesdon, Hertfordshire, EnglandG.1 He married Agnes Marion Macalpine-Leny, daughter of William Macalpine-Leny and Agnes Louisa Georgina Long, on 28 July 1896 at Norton Sub Hamden, Somerset, EnglandG.1 He died on 2 September 1950 at age 82 at Hemel Hempstead, Hertfordshire, EnglandG.1

-He was educated at Eton College, Windsor, Berkshire, England.3 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, with a Bachelor of Arts (B.A.).3 He fought in the First World War, where he was mentioned in despatches three times.3 He gained the rank of Lieutenant-Colonel in the service of the 4th Battalion, Bedfordshire Regiment (Hertfordshire Militia).3 He was invested as a Officer, Order of the British Empire (O.B.E.) in 1920.3 He held the office of Deputy Lieutenant (D.L.) of Hampshire.1 He held the office of Justice of the Peace (J.P.) for Hampshire.1 He held the office of Deputy Lieutenant (D.L.) of Hertfordshire.3 He succeeded to the title of 2nd Baronet Halsey, of Gaddesdon, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.3 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Bachelor of Arts (B.A.)3 He fought in the First World War, where he was mentioned in despatches three times.3 He gained the rank of Lieutenant-Colonel in the 4th Battalion, Bedfordshire Regiment (Hertfordshire Militia.)3 He was appointed Officer, Order of the British Empire (O.B.E.) in 1920.3 He held the office of Deputy Lieutenant (D.L.) of Hampshire.1 He held the office of Justice of the Peace (J.P.) for Hampshire.1 He held the office of Deputy Lieutenant (D.L.) of Hertfordshire.3 He succeeded as the 2nd Baronet Halsey, of Gaddesdon, co.
 Hereford [U.K., 1920] on 12 February 1927.3 He was chairman of Legal Insurance.3 He was County Alderman (C.A.) of Hertfordshire.3 He held the office of Justice of the Peace (J.P.) for Middlesex.3

 Citations